User experience design

-User experience design (UX design, UXD, UED, or XD) is the process of defining the experience a user would go through when interacting with a company, its services, and its products.
-Design decisions in UX design are often driven by research, data analysis, and test results rather than aesthetic preferences and opinions.
+User experience design (UX design, UXD, UED, or XD), upon which is the centralized requirements for "User Experience Design Research" (also known as UX Design Research), defines the experience a user would go through when interacting with a company, its services, and its products.
+User experience design is a user centered design approach because it considers the user's experience when using a product or platform.
+Research, data analysis, and test results drive design decisions in UX design rather than aesthetic preferences and opinions, for which is known as UX Design Research.
 Unlike user interface design, which focuses solely on the design of a computer interface, UX design encompasses all aspects of a user's perceived experience with a product or website, such as its usability, usefulness, desirability, brand perception, and overall performance.
-UX design is also an element of the customer experience (CX), which encompasses all aspects and stages of a customer's experience and interaction with a company.
+UX design is also an element of the customer experience (CX), and encompasses all design aspects and design stages that are around a customer's experience.

 History

-The field of user experience design is a conceptual design discipline and has its roots in human factors and ergonomics, a field that, since the late 1940s, has focused on the interaction between human users, machines, and the contextual environments to design systems that address the user's experience.
-With the proliferation of workplace computers in the early 1990s, user experience started to become a positive insight for designers.
-Donald Norman, a professor and researcher in design, usability, and cognitive science, coined the term "user experience," and brought it to a wider audience.
+User experience design is a conceptual design discipline rooted in human factors and ergonomics.
+This field, since the late 1940s, has focused on the interaction between human users, machines, and contextual environments to design systems that address the user's experience.
+User experience became a positive insight for designers in the early 1990s with the proliferation of workplace computers.
+Don Norman, a professor and researcher in design, usability, and cognitive science, coined the term "user experience", and brought it to a wider audience that is inside our modernized society.

-There is a debate occurring in the experience design community regarding its focus, provoked in part by design scholar and practitioner, Don Norman.
-Norman claims that when designers describe people only as customers, consumers, and users, designers risk diminishing their ability to do good design.

 Elements

 Research

 User experience design draws from design approaches like human-computer interaction and user-centered design, and includes elements from similar disciplines like interaction design, visual design, information architecture, user research, and others.

-The second part of the research is understanding the end-user and the purpose of the application.
+Another portion of the research is understanding the end-user and the purpose of the application.
 Though this might seem clear to the designer, stepping back and empathizing with the user will yield the best results.

-It helps to identify and prove or disprove my assumptions, find commonalities across target audience members, and recognize their needs, goals, and mental models.
+It helps to identify and prove or disprove assumptions, find commonalities across target audience members, and recognize their needs, goals, and mental models.